Hightmar/9gag_bots/README.md

 ## Update the list

+1. Clone the repo
-1. Add the names of the bot accounts to be blocked
+2. Add the names of the bot accounts to be blocked
-2. Run the `update.sh` script which will add the rule to all names and sort the list alphabetically
+3. Run the `update.sh` script which will add the rule to all names and sort the list alphabetically
-3. Commit and push
+4. Commit and push
+5. Request a pull to `contributions` branch

+**To avoid abuse, all contributions will be checked before being added to main**